OliPelz/spreads-ubuntu-trusty/README.md

 source ~/.bashrc
 ```

-we need some more for the spread web plugin
+we need some more python modules for the spread web plugin
 ```bash
 pip install Flask
 pip install tornado